-Abandoned Personal Property: Any personal property left in the residence halls 24 hours after checkout will be logged and removed from the residence hall room.
-Students will be contacted via email and will be given 14 days to retrieve their belongings.
-After 14 days, any personal property will become the property of the University and shall be disposed of or repurposed at the discretion of personnel within the Office of Residence Life and Housing.
-Students will be held responsible for the labor costs to remove abandoned personal property from the residence halls.
+Abandoned Personal Property: Any personal property discovered during room checks after checkout will be logged and removed from the residence hall room.
+Students will be contacted via email and will be asked to retrieve their belongings within 14 days or provide UMW permission to dispose of them.
+UMW will adhere to state regulations on abandoned property in terms of storage, re-purposing and/or disposal.
+Students will be held responsible for the costs to remove and store abandoned personal property from the residence halls.